jameshickok/TrailingCryptobot/README.md

 How to create a Coinbase Pro API key: https://help.coinbase.com/en/pro/other-topics/api/how-do-i-create-an-api-key-for-coinbase-pro

 Populate the data in the keys.csv file.
-The format for each row should be: Name,Email,Passphrase,Secret,Key,Sandbox,Coin,TrailPercent.
+The format for each row should be: Name,Email,Passphrase,Secret,Key,Sandbox,Coin,BuyTrailPercent,SellTrailPercent,StopLossPercent,IsStopLossEnabled.

 # Examples
 Name: John Smith<br />